-The Base Contact and the Visit Leader must have:
+The Emergency Base Contact and the Visit Leader must have:

-- The establishment's emergency response procedures and be familiar with them - Form 9 (Base Contact), Form 10 (Visit Leader) - Telephone numbers (both in and out of hours) of two designated senior members of staff - Mobile numbers of all accompanying adults on the visit.
-Together with names, addresses and telephone numbers of parents/carers of all of the young people and the same details for the next of kin of all accompanying adults involved in the visit - Consideration of communication issues to ensure alternative effective communication is maintained. - Copies of the medical information for every young person taking part in the visit/activity (and parental/carer consent for Type B visits) - Copies of route plans, venues and alternative activities (Plan B) - Appropriate vehicle registration numbers and passenger lists for each vehicle - Copies of the Risk Assessment (Form 5) - For critical incidents, the telephone numbers of the Lancashire Emergency Duty Team (Appendix 6)
+- The establishment's emergency response procedures and be familiar with them. - Form 9 (Emergency Base Contact), Form 10 (Visit Leader). - Telephone numbers (both in and out of hours) of two designated senior members of staff. - Mobile numbers of all accompanying adults on the visit.
+Together with names, addresses and telephone numbers of parents/carers of all the young people and the same details for the next of kin of all accompanying adults involved in the visit. - Consideration of communication issues to ensure alternative effective communication is maintained. - Copies of the medical information and parental/carer consent (Form 3A, Form 3B or Form 3C) for every child/young person taking part in the visit/activity. - Copies of route plans, venues and alternative activities (Plan B). - Appropriate vehicle registration numbers and passenger lists for each vehicle. - Copies of the risk assessment (Form 5). - For critical incidents, the telephone numbers of the Lancashire Emergency Duty Team (Appendix 6).